kratman/LICHEM_QMMM/README.md

 The development of LICHEM was supported by funding from the NIH (Grant No.
 R01GM108583) and Wayne State University.
-LICHEM is maintained by the Cisneros research group at Wayne State University.
+LICHEM is maintained by the Cisneros research group at University of North Texas.

 Developers:
 <ul>
-  <li>Cisneros group, Wayne State University
+  <li>Cisneros group, University of North Texas
-  <li>Piquemal group, UPMC University
 </ul>